simonmika/egmontmika.com/content/blog/love-overcomes-fear.md

 Admitted, followers of Jesus know what fear is, just like anyone else.
 Yet, they overcome.

-Now, here is the challenge for you and me.
+Now, here is the challenge:

-In case that fear, guilt or shame, still characterize your relationship to God, you might still be captured inside a religious system, rather than loving God and loving people.
+In case that fear, guilt or shame, characterize your relationship to God, you might still be captured inside a religious system, hindering you from loving God with all of your heart.
 Although, this is what you really want.

 In this case, wouldn't it be time for a change?

-Nothing less than a paradigm shift.